Wisconsin Avenue

 Shops at Wisconsin Avenue and M Street N.W. in the Georgetown neighborhood of Washington, D.C.

-Wisconsin Avenue is a major thoroughfare in Washington, D.C., and its Maryland suburbs.
+Wisconsin Avenue is a major thoroughfare in the Washington metropolitan area.
 The southern terminus begins in Georgetown just north of the Potomac River, at an intersection with K Street under the elevated Whitehurst Freeway.
 Wisconsin Avenue ends just north of Bethesda, Maryland—though the road designated as Maryland Route 355 continues north for miles under the name of Rockville Pike.